akurey/aktech/roadmap.md

 **2. Use let instead of var.** The use of let, prevents the redeclaration of a variable in the same scope. var, instead, is scoped to the immediate funcion body and not the immediate enclosing block, as let does.

 **3. Use const.** When declaring a “variable” whose value will not change, use const.
 This includes not only global constants, but values such as the parameter of a function, whose value not often changes

+**Use optional parameters.** Instead of creating overloads that add more parameters every time, create one single function with the necessary parameters as optional… except if you’re defining a callback

 ### **react**
 **1. Higher-Order Components.** It’s an advanced technique in React which allows reusing component logic inside the render method.For example, we might need to show some components when the user is logged in.
 To check this, you need to add the same code with each component.
 Here comes the use of the Higher-Order Component where the logic to check the user is logged in and keep your code under one app component.
 While the other components are wrapped inside this